MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 NOTE: No construction in the public right-of-way (streets and sidewalks) will occur during the city's Holiday Moratorium from November 16, 2017, continuing through January 2, 2018.

-Environmental Services has completed this phase of a project to repair 100- to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that were in deteriorating condition.
-The repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.
+Environmental Services continues to design and construct repairs on 100 to 140-year-old public sewer pipes in SW Yamhill and SW Morrison Streets in downtown Portland that are in deteriorating condition.
+The sewer pipes are showing signs of cracks, breaks, holes, offset pipe connections, and root and grease obstructions, putting the pipes at risk of structural failure.
+Repairs will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

-Please include your name, property address and project name (SW Yamhill-Morrison) in your voicemail and email so we can provide you more details about what to expect in front of your property.
+If you have a concern or question about a pipe repair near you, please be sure to include your name, business name, property address, phone number, and project name (SW Yamhill-Morrison) in your voicemail and email so we can provide you more details about what to expect in front of your property.
 Also, please write "SW Yamhill-Morrison" in the subject line of your email.

 Including the project description, map and schedule

 Check out current and previous communications about the project

 Sign up for email updates and other project notifications